 2012 model and drawings acquired by The Museum of Modern Art, New York

-At ground level, the steel-plate footprint of the hovering shipping container structure becomes a public amphitheater taking advantage of the existing sloping topography.
+At ground level, the footprint of the shipping container structure becomes a public amphitheater taking advantage of the existing sloping topography.
 The amphitheater lower section offers a viewpoint on the landscape along the river edge.
 The upper section, reaching a higher level, engages the main open space below the OpenSchool structure, transforming it into a space for performances.
-The social space entices public gathering and community exchange.
+The social spaces entice public gathering and community exchange.

-A shipping container, directly connected to the pedestrian path, is bent to invite access to the upper levels.
+A shipping container, directly connected to the pedestrian paths, invites access to the upper levels.

 At the second level, carved out of the hovering containers' interior space, the program includes one large, open, multi-purpose space that functions as a meeting/assembly room and exhibition space, as well as two studios for artists-in-residence.

-A stairway, contained within one of the angled shipping container, directs to the top level.
-Here, a long decked area stretches over the river.
+A long decked area, at the third level, stretches over the river.
 Resembling a diving-board, the roof deck offers an amazing view from its suspended position while two long benches provide a space for social interaction.